winslowb/winslowb/DevOps-principles.md

 ## Summary
 There are nine principles to building and sustaining a DevOps value driven organization.
-The journey is not complete until all are part of the engineering practice.
+The journey is not complete until all of the following principles are part of the engineering practice.

 ### 1. Leadership
   Leaders align and execute these principals.
 Assure time and material is accounted for and provide